How do we know what the capacities of the cremation ovens at Auschwitz-Birkenau were?

 Holocaust deniers claim:

-There are no authentic German documents that address the capacity of the crematoria ovens in Auschwitz-Birkenau.
+There are no authentic Nazi documents that address the capacity of the crematoria ovens in Auschwitz-Birkenau.

 The facts are:

-There is an authentic letter from Karl Bischoff, the head of the Central Building Administration in Auschwitz-Birkenau, to Hans Kammler in Berlin, which summarized the cremation capacity for the 52 muffles in Auschwitz-Birkenau for a 24-hour period.
+There is an authentic letter from Karl Bischoff, the head of the Central Building Administration at Auschwitz-Birkenau, to Nazi engineer Hans Kammler.
+This letter clearly states the cremation capacity for Birkenau’s ovens in a 24-hour period.

-The Bischoff letter about the capacities of the cremation ovens at Auschwitz-Birkenau.
+The Bischoff letter about the capacities of the ovens:

-A letter, dated June 28, 1943 was sent by Karl Bischoff, the head of the Central Building Administration in Auschwitz-Birkenau, to Hans Kammler in Berlin.
-It summarized the ideal cremation capacity for the 52 muffles in Auschwitz-Birkenau in a 24-hour period (including down time for cleaning and maintenance):
+A letter, dated June 28, 1943, was sent by Karl Bischoff, the head of the Central Building Administration in Auschwitz-Birkenau, to Hans Kammler in Berlin.
+It summarized the ideal cremation capacity for the 52 muffles in a 24-hour period (including down time for cleaning and maintenance):

 Crema 1 340 persons